piyush-agrawal6/Javascript-Interview-Questions/f-Objects/4-Object-Display.md

 ["John" , 30]
 ```

 ## Using Object.keys()
-- Any JavaScript object can be converted to an array of objct keys using `Object.keys()` .
+- Any JavaScript object can be converted to an array of object keys using `Object.keys()` .
 - Example :
 ```ts
 const person = {